seed-rs/seed-rs.org/seed_branding/README.md

 3. Make the logo square for real (there is no command line option to change the sheet size)

-4. Once we have a `seed_logo_square.svg`, we can generarte the 512x512 png image.
+4. Once we have a `seed_logo_square.svg`, we can generate the 512x512 png image.
    Using the command line:

    ```bash